 capacitor/filter banks, HVDC, FACTS, and series-compensation schemes.
 These do not always uphold a traditionally defined Us, Ur, or Uc, may have “non-significant” ratings assigned due to their connection into the system, or be a multi-column design of “low rating” but with significant mass.

 If Table 1 were followed, reduced seismic qualification requirements could apply, despite these arresters (with non-existent/low ratings) having a greater seismic risk due to their large dimensions being more comparable with much higher rated arresters.
-It is equally not desirable to deem them to be “non-categorized equipment”, since this would restrict qualification methods to time history shake-table test or dynamic analysis only and could result in requiring much more arduous and costly work than a corresponding standard application type.
+It is equally undesirable to deem them to be “non-categorized equipment” since this would restrict qualification methods to time history shake-table test or dynamic analysis only.
+This could result in requiring more arduous and costly work than a corresponding standard application type.

 Alternative Seismic Qualification Method